14 Best East Coast Ski Resorts

 Home of the 1980 Winter Olympics, Whiteface Mountain is one of the High Peaks of the Adirondacks and offers more vertical drop than any other ski resort on the east coast at over 3,200 feet.
 There’s plenty of terrain for skiers of all levels, from the novice to experts, while the advanced will appreciate The Slides, a double-black delight.
 At the bottom, there’s a ski learning center for beginners.
 Activities off the slopes include a speed skating oval and a four-person toboggan.

-Blue Knob All Seasons Resort
+Credit: Blue Knob All Seasons Resort by Blue Knob All Seasons Resort

 Blue Knob All Seasons Resort - Claysburg, Pennsylvania